Chinchilla-Software-Com/CQRS/README.md

 # CS CQRS
 #### https://www.nuget.org/packages/Cqrs

+## Continual improvements
+This project is actively developed, however we sometimes have specific feature requests that are outside of our roadmap and plan.
+We're always open to new ideas and requests for new modules and technology connectors that you need.
+Right now we've got an unplanned request to have better [akka.net](http://getakka.net) modules.
+To help out this we've got a [kickstarter project](https://www.kickstarter.com/projects/chinchilla-software/cqrs-for-akk.net) running to help get the funding to bring this work forward.

 ## Documentation
 Documentation is starting off for now in the [wiki section](https://github.com/Chinchilla-Software-Com/CQRS/wiki) of this project.
 We strongly invite people to post questions and issues which we'll answer and work on.